-Has been associated with melanosis.Cthe and the its
+Dark liver caused by drinking bore water.
+Has been associated with melanosis.

+Disposition; Condemn the liver and judge the carcase on its merits.

+Acute peritonitis

-which has Peritonitis is an inflammation of the serous membranes of the peritoneal cavity.
-Different agents (infectious and non-infectious) can cause peritonitis. : The
+Acute peritonitis in a lamb gut which has spread to the abdominal wall in the carcass.
+Peritonitis is an inflammation of the serous membranes of the peritoneal cavity.
+Different agents (infectious and non-infectious) can cause peritonitis.

+Disposition: The total condemnation of carcase and parts.